-(m) Standards, interpretations and amendments to published standards effective for annual periods beginning on or after January 1, 2021
+(n) Standards, interpretations and amendments to published standards effective for annual periods beginning on or after January 1, 2022

-There are no standards, amendments to standards or interpretations that are effective for annual periods beginning on January 1, 2021, that have a material effect on the financial statements of the Fund.
+There are no standards, amendments to standards or interpretations that are effective for annual periods beginning on January 1, 2022, that have a material effect on the financial statements of the ICAV.

-(n) Standards, interpretations and amendments to published standards that are not yet effective and which have not been early adopted
+(o) Standards, interpretations and amendments to published standards that are not yet effective and which have not been early adopted

-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after January 1, 2021, and have not been early adopted in preparing these financial statements.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after January 1, 2022, and have not been early adopted in preparing these financial statements.
 None of these are expected to have a material effect on the financial statements of the ICAV.

-(o) Comparative figures
+(p) Comparative figures